What are the 5 Reasons to Ask About Uterine Fibroid Embolization (UFE)?

 We think women shouldn’t have to choose between losing their uterus, and permanent relief from fibroid symptoms.
-Constantly missing work, cancelling plans, and scheduling your life around being close to a restroom, shouldn’t be the “norm” for any woman.
+Constantly missing work, canceling plans, and scheduling your life around being close to a restroom, shouldn’t be the “norm” for any woman.
 For many women, fibroid symptoms can become debilitating – negatively impacting their life in many ways.

 Hysterectomy either partially or fully removes the uterus.
-Even with a myomectomy, the tissue of your uterus needs to be cut into in order to remove the fibroids.
-With UFE, your uterus is preserved as the fibroids are made to shrink and eventually die through inserting a catheter into the artery, leaving the possibility for you to conceive in future.
+Even with a myomectomy, the tissue of your uterus needs to be cut into it in order to remove the fibroids.
+With UFE, your uterus is preserved as the fibroids are made to shrink and eventually die through inserting a catheter into the artery, leaving the possibility for you to conceive in the future.

 You can read about the differences between UFE and hysterectomy here: https://www.usafibroidcenters.com/uterine-fibroid-treatment/hysterectomy-vs-ufe/

-3. Less risk
+3. Less risk than invasive fibroid treatments

 4. Limited scarring